 Prove Identity Implementation Guide

-This guide provides step-by-step instructions to integrate Prove-Identity®.
-There are separate guides for both server-side and client-side implementations available.
-Prove provides server SDKs in the following languages: Java, TypeScript/JavaScript, and Go.
-If you use a different backend language, you can easily interact with the REST APIs.
+This guide provides instructions to integrate .
+Implementation guides for server-side and client-side SDKs are available.
+Prove provides server-side SDKs in the following languages: Go, Java, TypeScript, and JavaScript.
+If you use a different back end language, you can interact with the API endpoints.

-In order to integrate Prove Identity solutions, you must use one of the client-side SDKs.
+To integrate Prove Pre-Fill solutions, you must use the client-side SDKs.

 Prove Sandbox Credentials